Localization Strategies: Increase Global Revenue with Local Thinking

 When looking at your localization strategy, you need to consider the impact of each piece of content with which you’re looking to engage your new market.
 Is the content high impact?
 Examples are logos or taglines.
 Or is it low impact, like direct messages posted via social media?
 In between these two extremes lie online ads, your website, articles, press releases, and social media posts.

-Ranking your content in this way can help you decide what level of localization each type of content needs.
+Ranking your content this way can help you decide what level of localization each type of content needs.
 For example, you might need a localization expert for high-impact content.
 Alternatively, the lower-impact content may just need machine translation and editing.
 The more important the content, the higher the level of human intervention is necessary.

 03. Educate Your Team

 Every member of your team, no matter what their role in the business, should know and understand your localization strategy.
-Impress upon them why localization is important and how it fits into the business’s overall goals and objectives.
+Impress them why localization is important and how it fits into the business’s overall goals and objectives.
 A successful localization strategy implemented across every facet of your business will help to increase buy-in.

 04. Develop a Plan